 Expected Treatment Results

-Every child is different, so outcomes will vary.
+Every child is different, so outcomes will be different.
 You may start to see results 2 to 3 days after the injections.
 The greatest effect is seen between 2 and 3 weeks after the injection.
 It will probably last for several months.
 Examples of the changes you may see include:

 - Improved range of motion